cwarden/chunky/README.md

+## chunky

 chunky reads from stdin and writes to stdout in chunks, either when its buffer gets full or a timeout passes with no new input.
-It can also spawn a new process for each chunk that it outputs and pass the chunk to this processes stdin.
+It can also spawn a new process for each chunk that it outputs and pass the chunk to this process's stdin.